-EMethod5:

-Assess and implement strategies to summarize and report the impact of effect modification and to control for or minimize bias, including selection, information, and confounding bias when drawing inference from epidemiologic studies
+EMethod5: Assess and implement strategies to summarize and report the impact of effect modification and to control for or minimize bias, including selection, information, and confounding bias when drawing inference from epidemiologic studies b.

-Com BP1:

-Design and implement a critical review of applied public health, biomedical, and statistical research literature in a specialty area, critique the reported methods, and synthesize the findings b.
 Epidemiology PhD

-Com BP2:
+Com BP1: Design and implement a critical review of applied public health, biomedical, and statistical research literature in a specialty area, critique the reported methods, and synthesize the findings

-Demonstrate effective written and oral skills for communicating with different audiences in the context of statistical methodology development, professional public health practice, or biomedical research activities
+Com BP2: Demonstrate effective written and oral skills for communicating with different audiences in the context of statistical methodology development, professional public health practice, or biomedical research activities epidemiology in their chosen area of concentration (e.g., cardiovascular diseases, cancer, pediatric epidemiology, infectious diseases).